dncoyote/interview-guides/Notes/CoreJava.md

 }

 ```
+## **Error**
+- Error class is the superclass of all unchecked exceptions.
+It represents serious errors that typically cannot be recovered from, such as `OutOfMemoryError`, `StackOverflowError`, and `AssertionError`.
+Errors are typically caused by external factors or problems with the environment in which the Java Virtual Machine (JVM) is running.

 ## **Stack Overflow Error**
 - Stack Overflow typically refers to a specific runtime error that occurs when the call stack of a program exceeds its allocated size.
 - The call stack is a region of memory used to manage function/method calls and local variables in a program.
 Each time a method is called, a new frame is added to the call stack, and when the method completes, its frame is removed.